Pak’s terror policy allowed JeM deposit Pulwama attack money in 2 of its largest banks

 The 200 kilograms of explosives comprised of a lethal concoction of RDX brought from Pakistan, gelatin sticks procured by Mudasir Ahmad, four kilograms of Aluminium powder bought on Amazon by accused Wazi Ul Islam and Calcium Ammonium Nitrate.
 The IED was fitted into the Eeco car in two containers weighing 160 kilogram and 40 kilograms to trigger the blast, the NIA also said.

 Shakir Bashir had collected the explosives and stocked it at his home.
-Further the terrorists spent Rs 2.5 lakh to purchase and modify the car that was used in the attack.
+Further, the terrorists spent Rs 2.5 lakh to purchase and modify the car that was used in the attack.
 The car was parked at the home of Bashir.
 A part of the money was also spent to purchase containers to fabricate the IEDs, the NIA also said.

 Jaish-e-Mohammad terrorist Adil Ahmad Dar, who was driving the car laden with explosives, had rammed it into the convoy killing 40 CRPF personnel and grievously injuring eight others.